 9. No homework in the evenings

-10. You control what the curriculum is
+10. You control the curriculum rather than public school deciding

 11. No school drop offs and pick ups

 Traffic, getting in the car early mornings, waking up the baby earlier than I want to…happy to leave that behind for now.

 Just today I came back from the park and drove past an elementary school pick up line.
 WHEW!
 40 cars maybe?
 Not even kidding.

 12. Your kids can learn at their pace

 My son was interested in learning to read earlier than necessary.
 Here’s how I taught him to read with no experience.
 My daughter has been much slower, and I’m seeing it’s not a big deal!

 Kids blossom on their own timing for a lot of things.

 I worried my oldest was so behind with handwriting, only to really see it got way easier for him after he turned 8.